Baku Slavic University: Student life

-BSU has been repaired at a higher level assembly hall, conference hall, library and sports hall used by the students.
+BSU has been repaired to a higher level assembly hall, conference hall, library and sports hall used by the students.
 Students from various amateur associations, scientific organizations, SHK-or, were involved in the sports sections.
 Athletes, students, especially volleyball, handball and basketball teams are among the winners of the Spartakiadası and Universiadasının.
 Ozunuidarəsinin model student groups have been created.

 Students are involved in university management, are interested in the proposals.
 In this regard, at the initiative of the rector of the "One-day caliph" particularly important and memorable event.
-On 13 December every year since 2002 the rector, prorektorlar, deans and department responsibilities mudirlərinin magistrantlar of students and university life, and thus canlandırmıslar new ideas.
+On 13 December every year since 2002, the rector, prorektorlar, deans and department responsibilities mudirlərinin magistrantlar of students and university life, and thus canlandırmıslar new ideas.
 Student self-government as a result of the day, students and students with the proposal of the Parliament of magistrantların more actively involved in the creation and university students it was decided to self-government bodies.

-Translation and Information centers of the university take an active part in the work of the Student Scientific Society and raise money for charity projects.

 Sport in Baku Slavic University

 The students of the Baku Slavic University are engaged in the sport sections on football, basketball, volleyball, handball, tennis, badminton, field athletics, chess and others.
-They actively participate in the Republic and the International competitions demonstrating excellent results.
+They actively participate in the Republic and the International competitions, demonstrating excellent results.
 The students of the university have been honoured with cups, trophies and medals in recognition of their sport skills.

 BSU students’ teams on football, basketball and volleyball took active part and have won cups and medals in Commonwealth Games among the pedagogical Universities of the CIS countries held in Moscow, Kyiv and Minsk.

 Museum

 The university museum was established in 2000.
 The museum is equipped with modern technical facilities.
-Besides, the handworks of students such as paintings, waving artworks and other works are presented in museum.
+Besides, the handwork of students such as paintings, waving artworks and other works are presented in museum.
 There is also a board of martyrs who died for their homeland.